yahooo-m/yahooo-m.github.io/_pages/about.md

 I am a 4th-year Ph.D candidate at University of Science and Technology of China (USTC), under the supervision of [Dong Liu](https://faculty.ustc.edu.cn/dongeliu/).

 I'm generally interested in video self-supervised learning.
 In particular, on topics:
-- learning generalizable representations with unlabled videos
+- learning generalizable representations with large-scale unlabled videos
-- generative models for representation and synthesis, e.g., diffusion models, Masked Image Modeling.
+- large-scale generative models for representation and synthesis, e.g., diffusion models, Masked Image Modeling.
 - designing self-supervised methods for video-related tasks to get rid of the human annotations